 Health benefits & potential disadvantages

-Pea protein may encourage greater MPS, exercise performance, and recovery than soy protein due to its high amount of arginine (a conditionally-essential amino acid) and leucine (an EAA and BCAA), along with a generally higher concentration of most of the other EAAs.
-Pea protein has been shown to be as effective as whey protein at building muscle.
-(9)
+Pea protein may encourage increased muscle protein synthesis, exercise performance, and recovery than soy protein due to its high amount of arginine (a conditionally essential amino acid) and leucine (the limiting amino acid for MPS), along with a generally higher concentration of most of the other EAAs.
+Pea protein is as effective as whey protein at building muscle (8).

-Like pea protein, soy protein is likely to be as effective as whey for muscle and strength gains.
-(10) Soy protein may also help reduce LDL cholesterol levels and the risk of heart disease and type 2 diabetes.
-(11, 12)
+Like pea protein, soy protein is likely to be as effective as whey for muscle and strength gains (9).
+Soy protein may also help reduce LDL cholesterol levels and the risk of heart disease and type 2 diabetes (10, 11).

 Soy foods contain soy isoflavones, a class of phytoestrogens, which have estrogenic activity and may reduce the risk of breast and prostate cancers.
-However, the evidence is limited and some studies show mixed results.
-There is also the potential for soy isoflavones to alter the body’s own production of estrogen which may be beneficial or harmful depending on the individual.
-(13, 14)
+However, the evidence is limited and some studies have mixed results.

-Some people may also be concerned with antinutrients, like phytates, lectins, and oxalates, being present in soy.
+Some people may also be concerned about antinutrients, like phytates, lectins, and oxalates, being present in soy.
 Phytates, lectins, and oxalates can inhibit the absorption of some minerals.
-While most soy products do contain some antinutrients, soy protein powder is unlikely to have a significant amount since most of the fiber (where antinutrients are found) is removed.
-(15)
+While most soy products do contain some antinutrients, soy protein powder is unlikely to contain a significant amount since most of the fiber (where antinutrients are found) is removed (14).

 Final thoughts: pea protein vs soy protein

-For people concerned with the potential estrogenic properties of or the antinutrients present in soy, pea protein may be the better option.
+For people concerned with the potential estrogenic properties or antinutrients present in soy, pea protein may be the better option.
+If cost is a driving factor, soy protein costs less than pea protein.
 Overall, pea protein and soy protein are two of the best vegan protein sources and can be a great addition to most people’s diets.

 Want to save this article?
 Click here to get a PDF copy delivered to your inbox.